 In the book Nonviolent communication by Marshall Rosenberg I came across this poem written by Ruth Bebermeyer Lazy Man.
-The way she explains how we often tend to label other people stuck with me ever since.
+The way she explains how we label other people stuck with me ever since.
 Read on, and let me know in the comment section below what you think of this poem.

 Ruth Bebermeyer Lazy Man

 I’ve never seen a lazy man;

 I’ve seen a man who never ran

 but he was not a lazy man.

 think, was he a lazy man or